1986 Houston Astros season: Game 6

 Just when it looked like the Mets would have to face the mighty Scott, however, their bats suddenly came to life.
 After pitching almost perfectly for the first eight innings, Knepper clearly tired in the 9th.
-He allowed three hits and recorded only one out, and left with the Astros clinging to a 3–2 lead.
+Starting with a Lenny Dykstra lead off triple that barely evaded the glove of Hatcher in right center field, Knepper allowed three hits and recorded only one out, and left with the Astros clinging to a 3–2 lead.

 The decision by Lanier not to bring in Smith to start the inning was talked about for years to come.
-Smith was their closer, but had blown a save earlier in the series.
+Smith was firmly established as one of the best closers in the National League, but he had blown a save earlier in the series, taking both the blown save and the loss in Game 3 thanks to Dykstra's walkoff homer.

 When Smith finally did appear, he was ineffective, walking two batters to load the bases and then allowing the tying run to score on a sacrifice fly by Ray Knight.
 In a matter of minutes, the previously raucous crowd of 45,718 had been almost completely silenced and extra innings had soon begun.

 In the 14th, the Mets made their first bid to win.
 After Gary Carter opened with a single, a walk to Darryl Strawberry put two runners on with nobody out.
 After Knight forced Carter at third, Wally Backman drove a single to right.
 When Kevin Bass' throw to the plate sailed high over Alan Ashby's head to the screen, Strawberry scored.
 It looked like the end for the Astros, as Orosco came in to close them down.

 With one out in the bottom of the 14th and the Houston fans with their heads in their hands, Billy Hatcher shocked everyone with a line drive home run off the left field foul pole.
 It was the first earned run allowed by the Mets bullpen in the entire series.
 Hatcher went 3 for 7 in the game, and his homer meant the Astros would be kept alive for at least one more inning.
 Both teams failed to score in the 15th, and the game went to the 16th inning, the most innings in playoff history at that time.